spree/spree/README.md

     $ cd core
     $ bundle exec rake test_app

+If you're working on multiple facets of Spree, you may want to run this command at the root of the Spree project to generate test applications for all the facets:

+    $ bundle exec rake test_app

-You can run all of the tests with a single command
+You can run all of the tests inside a facet by also running this command:

+    $ cd core
     $ bundle exec rake

 If you want to run specs for only a single spec file